Geborgen/Secula/README.md

 -Many new bosses and structures, filled with hidden lore

+-Unique progression system to the End

+-Overhauled Ender Dragon fight, with over double vanilla HP

--Expansions to the Nether and End
+-Other expansions to the Nether and End

 -Overworld overhaul with many new biomes and epic caves